Abibubble/EPB/README.md

 I have ALT text on all images and features throughout the site, giving me a score of 100.

 #### Best Practices:
 I checked all my code on [W3C Validator](#w3c-validator) before looking at this.
-There were 4 suggestions for improvement.
+There were 3 suggestions for improvement.
 * The logo was called up for being an incorrect size, however, it resizes depending on the device being used, so I couldn't improve this.
 * The logo was also called up for being of a low quality, because the aspect ratios were slightly off due to responsive design.
 However, as it's a simple logo, this doesn't reduce the quality on the website.
-*
+* The link with jQuery has 'JavaScript libraries with known vulnerabilities', with 3 vulnerabilities, which reduced my score in this area.

+I will continue to look into this as I learn more, with an aim to improving this score beyond 79.

 #### SEO:
-Being a basic HTML document this project follows the basic SEO principles including a meta description, a favicon, and other basic SEO principles.
+Unfortunately I'm not very well-versed in SEO practices, although the site seemed to do well regardless.
+To improve this from 92 to 100, I added a meta description.

 ---
 ## Credits
 ### Code
-* Bootstrap4: Bootstrap Library used throughout to make site responsive using the Bootstrap Grid System.
+* [Bootstrap4](https://getbootstrap.com/): Bootstrap Library used throughout to make site responsive using the Bootstrap Grid System.
+* [Font Awesome](https://fontawesome.com/): Library of icons used for social media and download links.
-* https://dev.to/ryandsouza13: For help with the code to make a marquee effect without the obselete marquee tag.
+* [ryandsouza13](https://dev.to/ryandsouza13): For help with the code to make a marquee effect without the obselete marquee tag.
 * @JimLynx_lead from the Slack community, for his help with my navigation bar responsivity and the links issue I had with GitHub Pages.
 * Harry Dhillon from the Slack community, for his help with my navigation bar dropdown menu.
 * Daisy Mc Gurr from the Slack community, for her help with my footer bug.